 - Penrith City Council Libraries

 Nearly all local libraries provide a justice of the peace service free of charge.
-Most have regular, scheduled times and the information can be found on the relevant Library website.
-We have compiled a list of the ones closest to the City of Parramatta.
+Most have regular, scheduled times and the information can be found on the relevant Library website – City of Parramatta, Cumberland Council, City of Ryde, Hornsby Council and Hills Shire.

 Local Libraries – Map and List